OmniBrew/sw5e-data/data/powers/improved-force-camouflage.md

   - castingTime:
       length: 1
       unit: action
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
       length: 1
       unit: minute
     range:
       short: Touch
-    concentration: True
+    concentration: true
 ---
 A willing creature you touch becomes invisible until the power ends.
 Anything the target is wearing or carrying is invisible as long as it is on the target's person.